 Every day for the past 1000 days, there are those who have woken up refusing to accept the result of the referendum and gone to bed refusing to accept the result of the referendum.
 And in the hours in between, their contempt for anyone who voted Leave has stewed and radicalised.

 The predominantly middle class liberal second referendum lobby has thrown everything, including a series of high-profile luvvies from Mariella Frostrup to Sir Patrick Stewart, into the 1000-day war on Wetherspoons ignorance, codename ‘Operation Fuck’em’.
-A banner during the March 23rd rally reading “52% Pride and Prejudice.
-48% Sense and Sensibility” inadvertently summed it up pretty well, I thought.

 It’s been a competition.
 Sport for educated middle class writers, academics, scientists, broadcasters, actors, musicians and smug comedians.
 To “demolish” Leave voters in their housing estates and white vans, with an unremitting barrage of scornful superiority.